Live multimedia performance for string quartet, electronic music and panoramic visuals, based on the concept of “graphic sonification”.

 No, Arts & Media is a platform that references content and resources, and aims to be the starting point for anyone looking for Media Art.

 Think of Arts & Media as a search engine, but instead of being populated by algorithms that crawl the entire web, the content referenced here has been obtained by researching, visiting galleries and reading newsletters and specialized magazines.
 All content referenced here is therefore aligned with the editorial line of the site.

-We ensure to provide credits to all the creators when we showcase their work, and we always provide a link to the original content.
+We make sure to provide credits to all creators when we feature their work, and we always provide a link to the original content.

 We use GitHub to manage our tasks, whether they are content-related or code-related.
 In order to be able to manage suggestions and requests, we invite you to submit your requests this way.
 We will not handle requests sent by email that should can be made via GitHub.

 You can join GitHub for free.
 Contrary to popular belief, GitHub is not only a service for developers; this service allows for open-source collaboration on multiple types of projects.
 You can also follow the progress of your requests afterwards.